hypersoft/pointer-stack/README.md

 Note: Internally, the API uses PointerStack *, externally the API exposes only a void * whose type is defined as a 'PointerStack' This affords us an internal struct design that can be modified readily with backwards compatibility in mind.

 ><hr>

-#### Custom Allocation
-The PointerStack allocator manages data allocation, and streamlines the process of tracking the number of distributed allocation units by providing an internal API.

-   00. pointer\_stack\_initialize_allocation(PointerStackAllocator create, PointerStackReallocator resize, PointerStackDeallocator destroy)

-	  Called to initialize the allocator API, one must provide allocator, deallocator, and reallocator procedures.
-The prototype of these procedures must follow the C standard.
-If this procedure is not called, the C standard is used for each procedure.
-This procedure may not be called after any dynamic data has been allocated until such time that no data provided by the allocator are allocated.
-	  <br><br>

-><hr>